marionettejs/backbone.marionette/docs/marionette.callbacks.md

 }, myContext);

-// the `someContext` context is ignore by the above callback callbacks.run({value: "options"}, someContext);
+// the `someContext` context is ignored by the above callback callbacks.run({value: "options"}, someContext);
 ```